Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
         See Penny it’s simple, we want to study whether the enemy of my enemy is my friend.
-        If we consider 2 subreddits A and B who both attacked a same target C but 2 years apart, then they could bias our conclusion because they most probably didn’t even notice themselves as common attackers of C.
-        These pairs thus have a very low chance that if they became friends, it was because of their attacks on C.
+Now imagine two subreddits, A and B, that both attacked the same target subreddit C, but two years apart.
+If A and B later become friends, counting this as evidence would be misleading.
+Because their attacks happened so far apart in time, they likely didn’t even realize they had a common enemy.
+So if they do become friends later on, it’s very unlikely that this happened because of their attacks on C.
       </p>
     </div>
   </div>